top of page

 What is Mediation?

 Mediation is a voluntary process in which all parties to a dispute work with an impartial mediator who assists them in finding ways to resolve their conflict.
-Different than litigation or arbitration, mediation is not a win/lose determination.
-A skilled mediator facilitates a solution to the problem which best fits the needs of both parties; the mediator does not decide who is right and who is wrong.
-Because mediation is similar to negotiation (except that there is a neutral party guiding the process), it is often referred to as facilitated negotiations.
-The terms mediation and facilitated negotiations are used interchangeably in this article.
+A skilled mediator assists the participants to develop a solution to the problem that best fits the needs of both parties; the mediator does not decide who is right and who is wrong.

-Different from arbitration or litigation, in mediation neither party has to lose.
-Mediation is the method of handling disputes which provides the greatest opportunity for win/win solutions.
+Mediation is the method of handling disputes that provides the greatest opportunity for win/win solutions.
 And, because the parties arrive at the solution, there is a very high probability that the solution will be carried out as agreed.

 THE ROLE OF THE MEDIATOR